Kalinka5/Graphs/README.md

                      node_layout_kwargs=dict(node_to_community=node_community),
                      ... # rest peace of code the same
 ```
-Node's background color and node's label size automatically change too.
+:hotsprings: Node's background color and node's label size automatically change too.

-As we create Interactive graph, unfortunately It doesn't look like as we need.
-Since we used community position, nodes locates by different groups.
+:hotsprings: As we create ***Interactive graph***, unfortunately It doesn't look like as we need.
+Since we used **community position**, nodes locates by different groups.
 So, let's move our nodes to great layot:

 ![interactive_graph](https://user-images.githubusercontent.com/106172806/216788092-5c8fb3d6-6adf-4062-a5b0-300cc3fd6ab8.gif)

-As a result you will get graph like this:
+:hotsprings: As a result, you will **get graph like this:**
 ![interactive_graph](https://user-images.githubusercontent.com/106172806/216050830-59d69cd5-7c38-4037-a574-99de6c146bc7.png)
 ___

 ### *Editable Graph*
-The third one is a graph where we can edit any parameters, add new nodes and edges, create an annotation and so on.
+:dizzy: The third one is a graph where we can edit any parameters, add new nodes and edges, create an annotation and so on.

-This time we will use "dot" node layot, which create serial chain of our nodes.
+:dizzy: This time we will use **"dot"** node layot, which create serial chain of our nodes.

-Code of Editable Graph looks like this one:
+:dizzy: Code of ***Editable Graph*** looks like this one:
 ```python
 def create_editable_graph(graph_data, size, color_n, labels_n, shapes, edge_labels, edge_color, ax, label_backgrounds):
 g = EditableGraph(graph_data,